Sidek Saniff: Political career

 In 1976, then Prime Minister Lee Kuan Yew invited Sidek to join the People's Action Party and contest as a candidate in the upcoming elections.
 Sidek stood for election in Kolam Ayer SMC and won against United Front's Chetty Rajah with 72.5% of the votes against Chetty's 27.5%.
 In the 1980 General Election, Sidek stood for election against another United Front candidate, Mohamed Monsor Rahman, and won 80.35% of the votes.
 In the 1984 General Election, Sidek faced Royston George Scharenguivel from the Workers' Party.
 Sidek won 57.91% of the votes, a significant drop from his previous two election results.

 In 1988, the GRC system was established, resulting in Kolam Ayer SMC being part of 3-person Jalan Besar GRC.
 Sidek's team won 62.68% of the vote against candidates from the Workers' Party.
-In 1991, Sidek joined the PAP team for Eunos GRC, switching places with Zulkifli bin Mohammed.
-The PAP team narrowly won the election with 52.38% of the votes cast against the WP team led by Lee Siew-Choh.
+In 1991, Sidek joined the PAP team for Eunos GRC, switching places with Zulkifli Mohammed.
+The PAP team narrowly won the election with 52.38% of the votes cast against the WP team led by Lee Siew Choh.
 Lee's team had narrowly lost in the same GRC during the previous election in 1988.
 Following the redrawing of boundaries for the 1997 General Election, Sidek was part of the PAP team contesting Aljunied GRC.
 The PAP team included future Foreign Minister George Yeo and Ker Sin Tze.
 The team won 67.02% of the votes against the SDP team.

 Sidek was the Parliamentary Secretary for Communications and Second Parliamentary Secretary for Culture for a short period before the 1980 elections.
 He became Parliamentary Secretary for Trade and Industry and Social Affairs in the fifth Lee Kuan Yew cabinet.

 Sidek eventually rose to become the Senior Minister of State for Education and the Environment under then Prime Minister Goh Chok Tong.
 He retired from politics in 2001.